 You need your product to functionally work in the way the customer is working for, nothing more, nothing less.

-The absolute minimum requirements are what you ought to focus on creating and then build your product out as the market demands moving forward.
+The absolute minimum requirements are what you ought to focus on creating and then building your product out as the market demands moving forward.

 Don’t overwork your developers.

 One of the more ingenious aspects of Kanban is setting your work-in-progress limit based on your limiting contributor.

-The WIP exists so that when you spot a bottle neck, you can alleviate the burden by redirecting your resources and setting a WIP to prevent any long term issues from occurring.
+The WIP exists so that when you spot a bottleneck, you can alleviate the burden by redirecting your resources and setting a WIP to prevent any long-term issues.

 Fine-tune and optimize the processes

 Kanban metrics like lead time, cycle time, and throughput will help teams get quantitative and objective work assessments.

 Teams must be looking for activities that produce excess bloat and eliminate them.

 Regular team meetings where everyone discusses experiences, pain points, and improvement suggestions are key in fine-tuning production as inefficiencies decrease.
 WIP items are also lower because the process is lean.

 Finalize the process

 When you ensure quality, fair production, and optimize your process, your process becomes stable and finalized.

 You should document your process, so there is a common understanding of how everything should operate.